KBNLresearch/iromlab/doc/userGuide.md

 ## startOnFinalize option

-By default, Iromlab will start processing discs shortly after the first disc has been submitted.
+By default, Iromlab starts processing discs shortly after the first disc has been submitted.
 This means that the actual imaging and ripping takes place in parallel to entering the carriers and their associated identifiers or titles.
-It is possible to change this behaviour by setting the value of the *startOnFinalise* option in Iromlab's configuration file to *True* (the default is *False*):
+It is possible to change this behaviour by setting the value of the *startOnFinalize* option in Iromlab's configuration file to *True* (the default is *False*):

     <startOnFinalize>False</startOnFinalize>

-If *startOnFinalise* is activated like this,
+If *startOnFinalize* is activated like this, processing is delayed until the user presses the *Finalize* button.

+## enableSocketAPI option

+The *enableSocketAPI* option allows one to send *PPN* or *Title* values to the corresponding Iromlab entry widgets from an external application through a [socket connection](https://en.wikipedia.org/wiki/Network_socket).
+It can be activated by setting the value of *enableSocketAPI* in the configuration file to *True*:

+    <enableSocketAPI>False</enableSocketAPI>

+When this option is activated, Iromlab launches a server that listens on a user-defined host address (default: localhost) and port number (default: 65432) combination for incoming requests.
+This is particularly useful if the *PPN* identifiers or titles are entered from some external database application.
+In order to communicate with Iromlab, this application needs to be able to send socket requests.
+This [Iromlab socket client demo](https://github.com/KBNLresearch/iromlab-socketclient) shows how to do this in Python.

 ## All discs of a PPN must be in same batch